 The primary advantages of unicast for AVoIP usage are:

-The potential ability to be routed over large distances and across multiple routers, between networks, or even across the Internet in
+The potential ability to be routed over large distances and across multiple routers, between networks, or even across the Internet in some cases.

 Bidirectional communication and data transmission between source and destination is easily accomplished.